The Story Of The 6ft Chopsticks

 - Which other business offers an ‘Associated but Non-Competing’ product or service?

 Now ask yourself how many of these types of businesses know about your products and services?
 Start building a list of potential partner businesses, reach out to the owners, connect on LinkedIn, and start building some mutually beneficial relationships.
+This will help your business agility and business development.

 Think about the story you have just read.
+Think about it as a business guide.

 To your success, all the best